powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 ![IV](IV.jpg)
 _Process to get the IV_

 - DES / AES - the procedure for DES and AES key is the same (but with different offsets) - so we start again by adding the offset to the pattern address.
 This brings us again to a pointer where we extract four bytes.
 Within the next step we add the extracted pointer and the offset to the pattern address, which brings us to the key handle.
 The handle is a little special because this is the starting point of an additional structure we need to parse (in my script I called it a BCRYPT_HANDLE_KEY).
 During the parsing of this structure, we are able to extract a pointer - which brings us to the key structure.
 Also, here different kinds of structures can be applied to parse the key data (you may notice the "key-struct" entry in the crypto template).
-Depended on which key structure is provided by the template; it is applied with the extracted key pointer which will finally result in the key.
+Depending on which key structure is provided by the template; it is applied with the extracted key pointer which will finally result in the key.

 ![Key Pointer](AES-DES-Pointer.jpg)
 _Process to get the DES / AES Pointer_